temezeta/shopping-bag/README.md

     - Contains application default configuration variables
       - Don't change, use appsettings.Development.json or user secrets instead
       - To set user secrets right-click `shopping-bag` in Solutions Explorer and click `Manage User Secrets`

+## Troubleshooting

+- If whichever `shopping-bag` or `docker-compose` is not available in the top bar dropdown with Green Play-button
+  - In Solution Explorer right click that project and `Set as Startup Project`